 California’s State Nutrition Action Council (SNAC)

 California’s SNAC is a state-level collaborative with active representation from all state agencies and nonprofits that implement USDA programs.
-Together, the SNAC partnering organizations reach underserved people throughout their life span, providing food benefits, nutrition education and obesity prevention services.
+Together, the SNAC partnering organizations reach underserved people throughout their life span, providing food benefits, nutrition education, healthy community changes, and obesity prevention services to reduce food insecurity and improve the quality of life of Californians.

 Farmers Market Initiative (FMI)

-By partnering with the California Department of Food and Agriculture (CDFA) for the initiative, SNAC is promoting utilization of Market Match, a program that allows CalFresh participants to stretch their food dollars spent at farmers markets.
-SNAC is also promoting other programs that help low-income Californians magnify their buying power at participating markets, such as the Senior Farmers Market Nutrition Program (FMNP) vouchers, Women, Infants, and Children (WIC) FMNP vouchers and WIC Fruit and Veggie monthly coupons.
+In 2018, SNAC focused its efforts on increasing low resourced shoppers’ utilization of their food and nutrition program benefits at their local Farmers Markets.
+The SNAC Farmers Market Initiative (FMI) was implemented in four counties at eleven markets.
+By partnering with the California Department of Food and Agriculture (CDFA) for the initiative, SNAC promotes the utilization of Market Match; a program that allows CalFresh participants to stretch their food dollars spent at farmers markets.
+SNAC also promotes other programs that help low-income Californians magnify their buying power at participating markets, such as the Senior Farmers Market Nutrition Program (FMNP) vouchers, Women, Infants, and Children (WIC) FMNP vouchers and WIC Fruit and Veggie monthly coupons.
 Shoppers can use their CalFresh benefits at participating farmers markets and receive a matching dollar amount (up to approximately $10) to spend on fruits and vegetables at the same market.

 - Fresno County